stamm/jetlend/README.md

 `make run` - print all stats with quantiles

-`make expect` - print expected cashflow (default 7 days, can tuned with env JETLEND_DAYS)
+`make expect` - print expected cashflow (default 7 days, can tuned with env `JETLEND_DAYS`)

 Also you can setup a telegram bot, in this case you need a server.
-Bot will daily send stat to your TG_USER_ID Set up a systemd.unit in /etc/systemd/system/jetlend-bot.service:
+Bot will daily send stat to your `TG_USER_ID` Set up a systemd unit in `/etc/systemd/system/jetlend-bot.service`:
 ```
 [Unit]
 Description=Jetlend bot